 🇦🇷 Hernán Crespo

 Lazio shelled out a mind-boggling €56.8m to sign Crespo from Parma all the way back in 2000.
 He's scored goals and won titles everywhere he's gone, including three consecutive Scudettos alongside Zlatan for Inter between 2007 and 2009.
-He's now the São Paulo boss.
+He also had a brief managerial stint with São Paulo.

 🇮🇹 Luca Toni